Home Tutorials Training Consulting Books Company Contact us

 }

-In Eclipse 3.x based plug-ins you query for a certain extension via static methods of the Platform class.
+For objects not created by dependency injection, you can query a specific extension via the static methods of the Platform class.
 An example is listed in the following code.

 6. Extension Factories

-If you create your class directly via the IConfigurationElement class of the extension you are limited to classes which have a default constructor.
+If you create your class directly via the IConfigurationElement class of the extension you are limited to classes that have a default constructor.
 To avoid this restriction you can use extension factories.

-To use a factory implement the interface IExecutableExtensionFactory in the class attribute of your extension point definition.
+To use a factory, implement the IExecutableExtensionFactory interface and reference it in the class attribute of your extension point definition.
 The factory receives the configuration elements and can construct the required object.

-7. Exercise: Create and evaluate an extension point
+7. Optional exercise: Create and evaluate an extension point

 7.1.
 Creating a plug-in for the extension point definition

-Create a new plug-in project called com.vogella.extensionpoint.definition based on the settings of the following screenshot.
+Create a new simple plug-in project called com.vogella.extensionpoint.definition.

 7.2.
 Create an extension point